AntoineSavage/pizzascript/README.md

 ''''my_dict.my_key1.my_key2
 ```

-The following functions are used to merge and split qualified symbols:
+The following operations are used to merge and split qualified symbols:
 ```
 (symb_split 'foo)     # -> ['foo]
 (symb_merge 'foo [])  # -> 'foo